hwany7seo/cubrid-manager/README.md

-# CUBRID Manager
+# CUBRID Admin
+[CUBRID Admin](https://github.com/CUBRID/cubrid-manager) is a version of CUBRID Manager that removes the CUBRID Query Editor feature.
+It no longer supports the Query feature.
+It has been replaced by [DBeaver](https://github.com/dbeaver/dbeaver).

-[CUBRID Manager](https://github.com/CUBRID/cubrid-manager) is a [CUBRID](https://github.com/CUBRID/cubrid) database management tool that provides CUBRID functions for database management and executing query in GUI environment.
-The management function of the CUBRID Manager can be easily performed by using the GUI.
-In addition, the query function of the CUBRID Manager provides a query editor tool for application development.
+CUBRID Admin(CA) is a [CUBRID](https://github.com/CUBRID/cubrid) database management tool that provides CUBRID functions for database management and executing query in GUI environment.
+The management function of the CUBRID Admin can be easily performed by using the GUI.

-The management function of CUBRID Manager can only be used in the environment where the [CUBRID Manager server](https://github.com/CUBRID/cubrid-manager-server) running on the server on which the CUBRID DBMS is installed, but the query function can be executed without running the CUBRID Manager server.
+The management function of CUBRID Admin can only be used in the environment where the [CUBRID Manager server](https://github.com/CUBRID/cubrid-manager-server) running on the server on which the CUBRID DBMS is installed.

-The CUBRID Manager is a Java application based on [Eclipse RCP](https://wiki.eclipse.org/Rich_Client_Platform) that runs only on JRE or JDK 1.6 or later, and the recommended JRE version is 1.7.
+The CUBRID Admin is a Java application based on [Eclipse RCP](https://wiki.eclipse.org/Rich_Client_Platform) that runs only on JRE or JDK 21 or later, and the recommended JRE version is 21.

 ## MAJOR REFERENCES